dwar42vo/basic-scanlator/README.md

 1. Source Language: jp (Japanese), zh (Simplified Chinese) and ko (Korean)

-2. Target Language: en (English) and any other language supported by each of the Translation Engines
+2. Target Language: en (English) and any other language supported by each of the Translation Engines.
+Read their repective documents to find out which are currently supported.
+Google: https://cloud.google.com/translate/docs/languages Deepl: https://www.deepl.com/docs-api/translating-text/

 3. Translation Engine: google and deepl